strapi/documentation/docusaurus/docs/dev-docs/api/rest/filters-locale-publication.md

 import QsForQueryTitle from '/docs/snippets/qs-for-query-title.md' import NotV5 from '/docs/snippets/_not-updated-to-v5.md'

-# REST API: Filtering, Locale, and Publication State
+# REST API: Filtering, Locale, and Status

 The [REST API](/dev-docs/api/rest) offers the ability to filter results found with its ["Get entries"](/dev-docs/api/rest#get-all) method.<br/>
 Using optional Strapi features can provide some more filters: